-Potentially interesting couple:
+Potentially interesting couple.

 Backward simulation performed with Mercury6 ``A Hybrid Symplectic Integrator that Permits Close Encounters between Massive Bodies''.
 Monthly Notices of the Royal Astronomical Society, vol 304, pp793-799.